-Air Accident Investigations are done in accordance with the International Civil Aviation Organization (ICAO) Annex 13.
-All investigations are done in the interest of safety and with the overall aim of preventing similar occurrences in the future.
-An ICAO Annex 13 investigation is not for the purpose of apportioning blame or liability.
-However, its main purpose is to uncover the cause(s) of the occurrence and propose related recommendations to address the safety issues (Annex 13, Chicago Convention and Nigerian Civil Aviation Regulations 2006).
+Air Accident and serious investigations are done in accordance with the International Civil Aviation Organization (ICAO) Annex 13, in the interest of safety and with the over all aim of preventing similar occurrences in the future.

-1. All reportable accidents are required to be notified to the Accident Investigation Bureau (AIB).
+1. All reportable accidents are required to be notified to the Accident Investigation Bureau (the Bureau);

-2. The legal responsibility for notification of an accident rests first with the commander of the aircraft or, if he be killed or incapacitated, then the operator.
+2. The Legal responsibility for notification of an accident rests first with the pilot-in-command of the aircraft involved, if he or she is fatally injured or incapacitated, then, the operator;

-4. The notification is required to be passed to the AIB by the quickest means giving, as far as possible, the following information: If it is an Accident or Incident;
+4. The notification is required to be passed to the Bureau immediately, giving as far as possible, the following information: If it is an Accident or Incident

 a.
 The type, model, nationality and registration marks of the aircraft;

 b.
-The names of the owner, operator and hirer (if any) of the aircraft;
+The name of the owner, operator and hirer, if any, of the aircraft;

 d.
-The date and time (UTC)(Nigeria time) of the accident;
+The date and time (UTC, Nigeria Time Zone) of the accident;

 e.
-The last point of departure and the next point of intended landing of the aircraft involved;
+The last point of departure and the point of intended landing of the aircraft;

-- passengers on board (POB) and the number killed or seriously injured.
+- Passengers on Board (POB) and number killed or seriously injured.